Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: Introduction

-We provide a novel theory of excess risk bounds for deterministic and randomized estimators in settings with general unbounded loss functions which may have heavy-tailed distributions.
-These bounds have implications for two different areas: in the area of \emph{statistical learning}, they establish that with unbounded losses, under weak conditions, one can obtain estimators with \emph{fast} convergence rates of their risk --- such conditions previously were only well understood in the bounded case.
-In \emph{density estimation under misspecification}, the new bounds imply convergence rates for $\eta$-generalized Bayesian posteriors, in which the likelihood is raised to a power $\eta$ not necessarily equal to $1$, under surprisingly weak conditions.
-Finally, the bounds highlight the close similarity between PAC-Bayesian and $\eta$-generalized Bayesian learning methods under misspecification --- areas usually studied within different communities.
-We now consider these applications in turn: \paragraph{1.
-Statistical Learning} In Statistical Learning Theory \citep{vapnik1995nature} the goal is to learn an \emph{action} or \emph{predictor} $\hat{f}$ from some set of actions, or \emph{model}, $\cF$ based on i.i.d.~data $Z^n \equiv Z_1, Z_2, \ldots, Z_n \sim P$, where $P$ is an unknown probability distribution over a sample space $\cZ$.
-One hopes to learn an $\hat{f}$ with small \emph{risk}, i.e., expected loss $\E [\loss_{\hat{f}}(Z)]$, for some given loss function $\loss$.
-Here, $\E$ denotes expectation under $P$, and $\hat{f} \equiv \hat{f}(Z^n)$ is a function from $\cZ^n$ to $\cF$ that implements a \emph{learning algorithm} or, equivalently, an \emph{estimator}; a prototypical example is empirical risk minimization (ERM).
-A \emph{learning problem} can thus be summarized as a tuple $\smtuple$.
+\paragraph{1.
+Statistical Learning} In Statistical Learning Theory \citep{vapnik1995nature} the goal is to learn an action or predictor $\hat{f}$ from some set of actions, or \emph{model}, $\cF$ based on i.i.d.~data Zn $Z^n \equiv Z_1, Z_2, \ldots, Z_n \sim P$, where P $P$ is an unknown probability distribution over a sample space $\cZ$.
+One hopes to learn an $\hat{f}$ with small risk, i.e., expected loss $\E [\loss_{\hat{f}}(Z)]$, for some given loss function $\loss$.
+Here, $\E$ denotes expectation under $P$, and fhat $\hat{f} \equiv \hat{f}(Z^n)$ is a function from $\cZ^n$ to $\cF$ that represents a learning algorithm; a prototypical example is empirical risk minimization (ERM).
+Thus, as is common, with some abuse of notation a learning algorithm is really a function, i.e., we do not insist it to be computable; and, in statistical contexts, we sometimes refer to learning algorithms as {\em estimators}, simply because this is common usage.
+A \emph{learning problem} can thus be summarized as a tuple learning-problem $\smtuple$.
 Well-known special cases include classification (with $\loss$ the 0-1 loss or some convex surrogate thereof) and regression (with $\loss$ the squared loss).
-As is customary (see e.g.~\cite{bartlett2005local} and \cite{mendelson2014learning-a}), we assume existence of an optimal $\fopt \in \cF$ achieving $\E[\loss_{\fopt}(Z)] = \inf_{f \in \cF} \E[\loss_f(Z)]$, and we define the {\em excess loss\/} of $f$ as $\xsloss{f} = \loss_f - \loss_{\fopt}$.
+As is customary (see e.g.~\citep{bartlett2005local} and \citep{mendelson2014learning}), in most of our results we assume existence of an optimal fopt $\fopt \in \cF$ achieving $\E[\loss_{\fopt}(Z)] = \inf_{f \in \cF} \E[\loss_f(Z)]$, and we define the excess loss of $f$ as excess-loss $\xsloss{f} = \loss_f - \loss_{\fopt}$.

-When the losses are almost surely bounded under $P$, there exists a well-established theory that gives optimal convergence rates of the \emph{excess risk} $\xsrisk{\hat{f}}$ of estimator $\hat{f}$ in terms of sample size $n$.
+When the losses are almost surely bounded under $P$, there exists a well-established theory that gives optimal convergence rates of the excess risk $\xsrisk{\hat{f}}$ of estimator $\hat{f}$ in terms of sample size $n$.
 Broadly speaking, in the bounded case the optimal rate is usually of order